JobMeulenbeld/Device_Drivers/Drivers/char_device/README.md

 ---

+## Requirements

+- Secure boot must be disabled.
+Otherwise the kernel will not allow to instantiate unsigned nodes (/dev/yourdriver)

 ## File Structure

 ```
-char_driver/
+char_device/
-├── char_driver.c     # Source code of the driver
+├── char_device.c     # Source code of the driver
 ├── Makefile          # Build instructions
 └── README.md         # This file
 ```